lordfeck/burnsrv_ts/README.md

 * Read log table from disk
 * Log tables are allocated directly to heap memory

+**Note:** Funcunct is mostly functional, but there are bugs.
+Not fully realised.

 ## samples/

 Sample images and binfiles for funfunct.